microsoft/vscode-docs/blogs/2018/03/23/text-buffer-reimplementation.md

 ### Boost line lookup by using a balanced binary tree

-With string concatenation out of the way, we cannot open large file.
-This leads us to another potential performance issue.
+With string concatenation out of the way, we can now open large files but this leads us to another potential performance issue.
 Say we load a 64MB file, the piece table will have 1000 nodes.
 Even though we cache line break positions in every node, we don't know which absolute line number is in which node.
 To get the content of a line, we have to go through all nodes until we find the node containing that line.
-In our example we have to iterate through up to 1000 nodes depending on which line number we look for.
+In our example, we have to iterate through up to 1000 nodes depending on which line number we look for.
 Thus, the time complexity of the worst case is O(N) (N is the count of nodes).

 Caching the absolute line numbers in each node and using binary search on the list of nodes boosts lookup speed but whenever we modify a node, we have to visit all following nodes to apply the line number delta.
 This is a no-go but the idea of binary search is good.
 To achieve the same effect, we can leverage a balanced binary tree.

 We now have to decide what metadata we should use as the key to compare tree nodes.
-As said, using the node's offset in the document or the absolute line number will make bring the time complexity of editing operations to O(N).
-If we want a time complexity of O(log n) we need something that's only related to a tree node's subtree.
+As said, using the node's offset in the document or the absolute line number will bring the time complexity of editing operations to O(N).
+If we want a time complexity of O(log n), we need something that's only related to a tree node's subtree.
 Thus, when a user edits text, we recompute the metadata for the modified nodes, and then bubble the metadata change along the parent nodes all the way to the root.

 If a `Node` has only four properties (`bufferIndex`, `start`, `length`, `lineStarts`), it takes seconds to find the result.
 To get faster, we can also store the text length and the line break count of a node's left subtree.
 Then searching by offset or line number from the root of the tree can be efficient.
 Storing metadata of the right subtree is the same but we don't need to cache both.